sarazcox/summercamp/README.md

-# Summercamp
+# Summer Camp management system
-In this project, I designed a relational database schema, implemented it in Postgres, and eventually I'll add a Python layer to interact with the database
+In this project, I designed a relational database schema, implemented it in Postgres, and eventually I'll add a Python layer to interact with the database.